mark-tutton/dhammapuja/README.md

 ## Credits

-Dhammapuja is the continuation of [John Nishinaga's](https://ejinjue.org/) (now Jāgaro Bhikkhu at the Abhayagiri Buddhist Monastery) project ['Dhamma Schtuff'](https://pali.ejinjue.org/).
+Dhammapuja is a continuation of [John Nishinaga's](https://ejinjue.org/) (now Jāgaro Bhikkhu at the Abhayagiri Buddhist Monastery) project ['Dhamma Schtuff'](https://pali.ejinjue.org/).

 I would like to take this opportunity to thank John for providing this excellent resource to make Dhamma study/practice easier and more enjoyable.